InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

   backlash we would have gotten, if our system would have performed suboptimally in the market.
 Because a successful market introduction really was the goal we were all striving towards and taking that away would have been a huge blow to the communities motivation.
+So as a TC, I had to advocate the communities need for a successful market introduction to management.
 - Another common example is when contributors are not given time or permission to make a contribution, especially when the community is working on a product which is not part of the contributors departments domain.
 In this case, the TC should engage in discussion with the contributors manager and lobby for an alternative decision.
 - Other examples
     - Advocating the need for required hardware/software
     - Making sure the community gets public credit for their work